artboost/router5-react-redux/README.md

 ## Purpose
 Demonstrate router5 in an isomorphic React app, with Redux.

+We are new to router5, and if you have any feedback, we would greatly appreciate it!

 ## Key router5-related features
 * Transition-blocking async data loading, via middleware.